-This event has a value data field, which will be the difference in rotation between the average angle of all current touch points compared to the average angle of all the previous touch points.
+This event uses the value data field, which will be the difference in rotation between the average angle of all current touch points compared to the average angle of all the previous touch points.
 The value will be in degrees.